renatoathaydes/spock-reports/README.md

 `com.athaydes.spockframework.report.hideEmptyBlocks`: true|false; should blocks with empty text be printed out in report?

 Default values are inherited from those described above.

+## Submitting pull requests

+Please submit pull requests with bug fixes at any time!!

+But if your Pull Request is about a new feature, please make sure to create an issue first so that we can all discuss whether it's a good idea and what's the best way to go about it.

+Also, please notice that the master branch is supposed to contain only releases... the development branch is called `next`, so *all PRs should be submitted against `next`*, not master.